Friday, April 24, 2026

 • Know your assigned role.
 If you are told to resolve the motion as the court, your answer should say that the motion is granted or denied, not that it "should be" granted to denied.
 This is part of following directions.

 • You must get into factual specifics.
 To use the most recent essays, it is not enough to say "the pleading was timely."
-You must give the facts (the relevant dates) that show it is timely, This is one example; it is a common problem.
+You must give the facts (the relevant dates) that show it is timely.
+This is one example; it is a common problem.

 • You must explain why a rule applies before explaining and applying it.
 Sometimes that includes a factual predicate bringing the rule into play; you must explain why that predicate is met.
 For example, there is no need to discuss relation back unless the amended pleading is untimely.
 That means that before you introduce and discuss relation back, you must explain whether and why the amended pleading is untimely and thus why you are even discussing relation back.